thoughtworks-jumpstart/jumpstart/devops/deployment/deploy-frontend-and-backend.md

 npm run start
 ```

 This will start a [webpack-dev-server](https://survivejs.com/webpack/developing/webpack-dev-server/) which hosts your React application on port 3000.
+(This port 3000 should be specified in the `FRONTEND_PORT` variable in your .env file.)

 To run the backend application